shuttle-hq/synth/docs/docs/schema.md

 If you've never actually seen how JSON is implemented under the hood, you may find this interesting.

 One of the reasons for JSON's popularity is just how simple of a data structure it is.
-JSON is a recursive data structure (just a tree but let's pretend we're smart) and can be defined in 8 lines of code:
+JSON is a recursive data structure (just a tree but let's pretend we're smart) and can be defined in 8 lines of code (if you're wondering, this is Rust's `enum` notation):

 ```rust
 enum Value {